SAFER FARMS INITIATIVES

 Safer Rides

 From 2019–2023, 22 lives were lost in quad bike accidents across NZ.
-In response, Rabobank and Safer Farms launched the Safer Rides scheme - offering farmers big discounts on crush protection devices (CPDs) that can save lives in a rollover.
+In response, in 2024 Rabobank and Safer Farms launched the Safer Rides scheme - offering farmers big discounts on crush protection devices (CPDs) that can save lives in a rollover.
 Over 130 farms jumped on board, with the first 110 vouchers gone in just 36 hours.

 Most applicants were smaller farms, many on steep terrain, and 84% had no CPD before.